Post-training for Deepfake Speech Detection: Experiments

 Table~\ref{tab:finetuning} presents EER results for the selected AntiDeepfake models on the Deepfake-Eval-2024 test set after fine-tuning.
 To evaluate the effect of post-training, we compared each model's performance with and without post-training prior to fine-tuning.
 As aforementioned, the evaluations were conducted multiple times, wherein the input data had a duration of 4, 10, 13, 30, or 50 seconds.

 First, we can see that applying post-training consistently and clearly improved EER performance across all models.
-We can also see that larger models tended to perform better, and nearly all models benefited from post-training.
-Among them, \texttt{XLS-R-1B} achieved the best results, with its EER decreasing from 11.85\% at 4 seconds to 8.29\% at 50 seconds—the lowest EER in the table.
+We can also see that larger models tended to perform better.
+Among them, \texttt{XLS-R-1B} achieved the best results, with its EER decreasing from 11.86\% at 4 seconds to 8.28\% at 50 seconds—the lowest EER in the table.

 We also observed that longer input durations generally lead to lower EERs, since longer segments are more likely to contain speech rather than silent regions.
 Notably, the benefits of post-training were most pronounced for shorter durations (4s and 10s).
-For example, at 4 seconds, post-training reduced the EER by 7.1\% for \texttt{XLS-R-1B} and 7.8\% for \texttt{MMS-1B}, indicating improved generalization in low-information scenarios.
+For example, at 4 seconds, post-training reduced the EER by 8.1\% for \texttt{XLS-R-1B} and 7.7\% for \texttt{MMS-1B}, indicating improved generalization in low-information scenarios.
 While 13 seconds was the maximum duration used during training, extending the input length to 30 and 50 seconds continued to reduce EERs—albeit with limited returns.

 In the evaluation condition using 4-second segments, the P3 model demonstrated stronger performance than \texttt{MMS-300M} that has a similar model size.
 Although factors such as different SSL front ends may have affected the results, the comparison at least suggests potential techniques that may be incorporated in the proposed post-training framework.
 In particular, a contrastive loss may be more suitable than the cross-entropy loss for post-training.
 It also raises the question of whether vocoded data is sufficient for post-training.
 If so, the cost post-training cost can be significantly reduced since larger scale vocoded data can be created within a short time.
 The comparison between P3 and AntiDeepfake models provides hints for future work.